 - Authenticated User / Unauthenticated

 - IAM Role

 - Security Group

 Often client libraries have a sense of higher level resources even if those are not necessarily tracked in the associated APIs / services.
-Tagging client spans with type information and, if supported in your system’s cardinality, non-security sensitive resource / object ID information can help correlate slowness into data stores or data store APIs.
+Using attributes for client spans that contain type information and, if supported in your system’s cardinality, non-security sensitive resource / object ID information can help correlate slowness into data stores or data store APIs.

 By providing standard telemetry dimensionality, developers and operators can be effective across a wider range of services in a more consistent way.
 Better communication and less training time makes the whole software development process more efficient and effective.